 Now that Raspberry Pi 4 is announced and released, first impressions and reviews are starting to appear online.
 I won’t be ordering it for a few weeks due to upcoming summer holidays, but will share my views about this excellent hardware upgrade.

-##Biggest Improvement in Raspberry Pi 4: 4GB RAM Memory has been the most limiting factor in previous generation of Raspberry Pi devices: even highly customised and optimised operating system and desktop environment couldn’t unlock the platform’s true potential because of RAM shortage.
+Memory has been the most limiting factor in previous generation of Raspberry Pi devices: even highly customised and optimised operating system and desktop environment couldn’t unlock the platform’s true potential because of RAM shortage.

 Graphics support required memory sharing which means you have even less than 1GB RAM available to your operating system.

 This is another great thing: previous Raspberry Pi models had USB 2.0 and suffered from throughput limitations (especially apparent when using USB-based gigabit network adapter).

 I’ve got a few USB 3.0 HDDs and enclosures in my home office, so plan to hook them up to one of the Raspberry Pi 4 to configure it as network attached storage.

 The Ethernet controller on the main SoC is connected to an external Broadcom PHY over a dedicated RGMII link, providing full throughput.
 USB is provided via an external VLI controller, connected over a single PCI Express Gen 2 lane, and providing a total of 4Gbps of bandwidth, shared between the four ports.

 Particularly useful is the fact that Raspberry Pi 4 switches power source to USB-C, this gives more amperage to USB devices you’re plugging in.

 Even though Debian 10 is not released yet, Raspbian OS is already available as a beta download to ensure fully operational Raspberry Pi 4 setup.